Wang Bodang: In history

 Wang Bodang was born in Yitang, a village in Hejin of Shanxi.
 When the Sui dynasty began to dissolve during Emperor Yang's reign, Wang Bodang led a small-scaled peasant uprising in Jiyang (near the county of Lankao today).
 Later, Wang Bodang and his peasant force joined Wagang Army, one of the most powerful peasant rebellion armies at that time.
 Wang was promoted to be a top general in Wagang.

 During the internal authority shift of Wagang Army in 617, Wang Bodang supported Li Mi and helped Li Mi to murder Zhai Rang, the previous leader of Wagang Army.
 Since then, Wang Bodang was one of the closest followers to Li Mi.
 In 618, when Li Mi was leading the main force of Wagang Army to attack warlord Wang Shichong, Wang Bodang was the general to guard the fort of Jinyong, the headquarter of Wagang Army.

 Li Mi was defeated by Wang Shichong during the war and many other generals of Wagang Army, including Pei Xingyan, Luo Shixin, Cheng Yaojin, Shan Xiongxin and Qin Shubao, surrendered to Wang Shichong.
 Wang Bodang decided to stay with Li Mi.
 When Li Mi was trying to suicide, Wang stopped him.
-He suggested that Li Mi should go west and submit to the newly-established Tang dynasty.
-Li Mi took his advise.
+He suggested that Li Mi should go west and submit to the newly established Tang dynasty.
+Li Mi took his advice.
 Wang Bodang also promised that he would always be a follower to Li Mi no matter what happened.

 In 619, Li Mi planned to break away from Tang dynasty and establish his own regime again.
 Wang Bodang thought that they had no chance to succeed, so he argued with Li Mi.
 However, Li Mi still determined to continue with his plan.
-On January 19 of 619, when they were heading towards Xiangcheng to meet their previous ally Zhang Shanxiang, Li Mi and Wang Bodang were ambushed by Tang's army led by Sheng Yanshi (the general of Tang guarding Xiongzhou) at Xiong'er Mountain near Luoyang.
+On 20 January 619, when they were heading towards Xiangcheng to meet their previous ally Zhang Shanxiang, Li Mi and Wang Bodang were ambushed by Tang's army led by Sheng Yanshi (the general of Tang guarding Xiongzhou) at Xiong'er Mountain near Luoyang.
 Both Li Mi and Wang Bodang were killed.